mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 The set of split points considered for any variable depends upon whether the variable is numeric or categorical.
 The values of the variable taken by the cases at that node also play a role.

-When a predictor is numeric, if all values are unique, there are $n - 1$ split points for $n$ data points.
+When a predictor is numerical, we can use a brute-force method to split this variable to use a Decision Tree algorithm.
+If all values are unique, there are $n - 1$ split points for $n$ data points.
 Suppose we have a training set with an attribute “age” which contains following values: 10, 11, 16, 18, 20, 35.
 Now at a node, the algorithm will consider following possible splitting:

 $$
 \begin{split}